nickgabriel2020/SMS-Fraud-Detection/README.md

 ## Models

-The project includes the following models:

-- Logistic Regression — used as a baseline classification model.
-- Random Forest — used as a nonlinear baseline and for feature-importance analysis.
-- Neural Network — a fully connected TensorFlow/Keras model with 19 input features, hidden layers of 32 and 16 neurons, and one output neuron for binary classification.
+The overall project evaluates multiple approaches to SMS fraud detection, including Logistic Regression, Random Forest, and a neural-network model.

+The code included in this repository contains the LSTM implementation developed during Milestone C. The LSTM uses 32 units, a dropout rate of 0.20, a 16-neuron dense layer, and a sigmoid output layer for binary classification.
+The model uses the Adam optimizer and binary cross-entropy loss.

 ## Dataset and Preprocessing